 Money Conference for Women

-Michelle Singletary is a nationally syndicated columnist for The Washington Post.
-Her column, "The Color of Money" is award-winning column, and is carried in more than 100 newspapers across the country including the Detroit Free Press, Boston Globe Miami Herald, Atlanta Journal Constitution, Dallas Morning News, and Tampa Tribune.
+Michelle Singletary is a nationally syndicated personal finance columnist for The Washington Post.
+Her column, "The Color of Money" is an award-winning column, which is now carried in about 100 newspapers across the country.

-In January 2012, Singletary began providing regular financial segments for “The Revolution,” a daytime program on ABC.
+In January 2012, Singletary was part of the cast for “The Revolution,” a daytime program on ABC.
+She was the show’s financial expert and did regular money segments.
 For two years Singletary was host of her own national television program “Singletary Says” on TV One, owned by Radio One and Comcast.
-Following her second season, she hosted a personal finance special for TV One, “Real Estate Realties: When the Boom Goes Bust.”
-The special focused on how the real estate crisis impacted the African-American community.

 Singletary has written for the flagship “O, The Oprah Magazine.”
-For a brief stint she was the personal finance columnist for “O at Home” magazine replacing Suze Orman.
+For a time, she was the personal finance columnist for “O at Home” magazine.
 The quarterly magazine was a spinoff of the monthly “O, The Oprah Magazine.”
-Due to the recession, the Hearst Company shut down the magazine in late 2008.

-Singletary is currently the host of a weekly live online chat on the Post's Web site, washingtonpost.com.
-She also has a widely read weekly electronic newsletter with more than 145,000 subscribers distributed by The Washington Post.
-Her e-letter is one of the more popular newsletters distributed by The Washington Post.
+Singletary is currently the host of a popular weekly live online chat on the Post's Web site, washingtonpost.com.
+She also has a widely read weekly online newsletter distributed by The Washington Post.
 In her column, chats, newsletter, television show and books Singletary delivers advice on personal finance issues that range from lending your honey money (don’t do it), to raising money smart kids to the importance of saving and investing.

 Honorary Chair: Connecticut State Treasurer Denise L. Nappier